 Data Protection Claims

-If you have suffered distress due to a breach of data protection, Hugh James dedicated data protection solicitors will be able to offer free advice on making a claim for compensation.
+If you have suffered distress due to a breach of data protection or a breach of confidentiality, Hugh James’ dedicated data protection solicitors will be able to offer free advice on making a claim for compensation.

 In England and Wales an individual has the right to know how their personal information is used by third parties.
-The Data Protection Act 1998 controls how your personal information is used by organisations, businesses or the government.
+The Data Protection Act 2018 and the UK-General Data Protection Regulations (GDPR) controls how your personal information is used by organisations, businesses or the government.
 Any organisation that holds personal information on you must ensure that your personal information is:

 - Used fairly and lawfully